 How is the programme expanding?

 Previously, there has only been one event each year, held in Cardiff.
-Now, thanks to the support of the ScottishPower Foundation, there will be several of regional MockCOP events across Wales, culminating in a final event in Cardiff in the Debating Chamber of National Assembly, Wales.
+Now, thanks to the support of the ScottishPower Foundation, there will be several of regional MockCOP events across Wales,.

 “We are delighted to be running a much bigger version of our MockCOP programme this year in partnership with WCIA and with the kind support of the ScottishPower Foundation.
 The programme provides young people with the opportunity to step into the shoes of other nations, think about climate change from multiple perspectives as well as develop their public speaking and debating skills.”
 Size of Wales Director, Elspeth Jones said.

 As part of the programme Size of Wales will be looking to develop and support young climate change champions across Wales.